-- Apply any early generator retirements that are identified through the SSLT capacity outlook modelling (any retirements are integerised as described in Section 2.4.6), and adjusting the year they are retired in the DLT modelling as appropriate based on the SSLT model's application of relevant jurisdictional policies that may prevent its retirement or other modelled drivers. - Apply the developments and retirements to time-sequential modelling to determine whether additional conditions are observed to bring forward a generator retirement or a mothballing decision: - A station is making a negative return which exceeds the cost of bringing forward retirement by a single year. - The station continues to be making a negative return over the period covered by any relevant jurisdictional policy, or until its expected closure year/closure date. - Retirements may be staged over two years for four-unit stations.
+- Use expected closure years in AEMO's latest Generation Information page where possible, and from jurisdictional policy objectives or implementation details, as a starting point for a generator retirement trajectory. - Apply those retirements in addition to the expected closure years to generators through the SSLT capacity outlook modelling to determine representative generation and transmission developments.
+The SSLT model is able to bring forward generator retirements with expected closure years beyond a particular future year to be set based on relevant jurisdictional policies (any retirements are integerised as described in Section 2.4.6), but not before. - Apply the developments and retirements to time-sequential modelling until the future year set based on relevant jurisdictional policies, and when the following conditions are met, assume a station would bring forward its retirement, or at least mothball units: - A station is making a negative return which exceeds the cost of bringing forward retirement by a single year.

+- The station continues to be making a negative return over the period until the future year set based on relevant jurisdictional policies, or until its expected closure year/closure date. - Retirements may be staged over two years for four-unit stations.
 In closure year submissions and observed generator retirements, retirements of units at a station are typically within a short period of time, and rarely over more than two years. - Any further early retirements are then reapplied in the SSLT in the period up until the future year set based on relevant jurisdictional policies, and the process continues iteratively until no further retirements are identified in the time-sequential modelling. - A final simulation through the SSLT determines the generator retirement schedule until the end of the modelling horizon.